 There is a lot to say about why fear motivates us, but the explanation is no doubt neurophysiological, relating to the amygdala, the sympathetic nervous system, and other elements of the reptilian and paleomammalian parts of the human brain.
 This physiology combined with a cultural environment which exaggerates risks—the firearms industry, the military industrial complex, certain news organizations, etc.—creates a situation in which people constantly misconstrue risks.

-Consider that about 32,000 Americans die every year on America’s roads in motor vehicle accidents—many less than 30-40 years ago thanks to government regulations of the auto industry—and well over a million people around the world die every year in auto accidents.
+Consider that about 32,000 Americans die every year on America’s roads in motor vehicle accidents—less than 30-40 years ago thanks to government regulations of the auto industry—and well over a million people around the world die every year in auto accidents.
 Moreover, 5,000 pedestrians a year die in traffic accidents each year in America alone.
-Yet people hop in cars and cross the street everyday without fear—yet we don’t go to war against cars!
+People hop in cars and cross streets everyday without fear—yet we don’t go to war against cars!

 You are much more likely to be struck dead by lightning, choke on a chicken bone or drown in the bathtub than be killed by a terrorist.
 Any number of well-known diseases—cancer, diabetes, the flu—take the lives of far, far more people.
 Yet, by one estimate, the United States spends $500 million per victim of terrorism, and a piddling $10,000 per cancer death.

 And this is not even to mention that over 16,000 Americans are murdered each year in their own country, more than 11,000 of those by firearms.
-If you do want to be afraid, look around you at your fellow Americans, not mostly imaginary, foreign bogeymen.
-There is so much more to be said about all this, but we’ll let Egan have the last words:
+If you want to be afraid, look at your fellow Americans, not at mostly imaginary, foreign bogeymen.
+There is more to be said about all this, but we’ll let Egan have the last words: